ddmitov/perl-executing-browser/ACKNOWLEDGEMENTS.md

 http://stackoverflow.com/questions/20640862/how-to-read-post-data-sent-from-my-own-qtwebkit-application

 I am also thankfull to Stack Overflow users Piotr Dobrogost and Fèlix Galindo Allué
-for their code, which I adopted and modified for an important part of PEB:
+for their code, which I adopted and modified for an important part of Perl Executing Browser:
 http://stackoverflow.com/questions/4575245/how-to-tell-qwebpage-not-to-load-specific-type-of-resources
 http://stackoverflow.com/questions/10775154/get-raw-packet-data-from-qt-application